-The glossy dark green leaves are mostly opposite or in whorls of 3 and 12 to 20 cm long.
-Each leaf consists of 4 to7 leaflets with lanceolate to ovate shaped leaves.
-Flowers are white or pale pink trumpet shaped with hairy centres, up to 6cm long with lobes 2 to 3cm long, and appear in clusters for months from late spring to summer.
-Flowers are followed by immature light green, oblong stalked fruit capsules that mature into woody pods about 8cm long and 2cm wide.
-The boat-shaped pods contain numerous papery seeds and when split reveal individual elongated or circular shaped winged seeds.
+The glossy dark green leaves are mostly opposite or in whorls of three and 12 to 20 cm long.
+Each leaf consists of 4 to 7 leaflets with lanceolate to ovate leaves.
+Flowers are white or pale pink trumpet-shaped with hairy centres, up to 6 cm long with lobes 2 to 3cm long, and they appear in clusters for months from late spring to summer.
+Flowers are followed by immature light green, oblong stalked fruit capsules that mature into woody pods about 8 cm long and 2 cm wide.
+The boat-shaped pods contain numerous papery seeds and when split reveal individual elongated or circular winged seeds.

 Propagation is possible from fresh seed in spring and by stem cuttings or layering in summer.
 Young plants are very susceptible to frost damage and generally do not require fertiliser, although they respond well to light doses of slow-release and water soluble fertilisers.
 Once established it is rare for plants to require supplementary watering, unless located in hot areas with low rainfall.

-It is important to note that Pandoreas develop a strong and penetrating root system and should not be planted near underground pipelines.
+It is important to note that Pandorea species develop a strong and penetrating root system and should not be planted near underground pipelines.